Where to Buy

 GBM Assessment (Score: 9/10)

 Aristotle's Metaphysics is the foundational text of Western metaphysical inquiry, establishing the study of "being qua being" as the first philosophy.
-It provided the conceptual framework upon which both medieval Islamic and Christian philosophy were built, making it one of the most consequential intellectual works in human history.
+It provided the conceptual framework upon which both medieval Islamic and Christian philosophy were built, making it a consequential intellectual works in human history.

 Philosophy's Golden Age, c.
 400-300 BC